numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 ..
 In order to combine
-   different parameter settings within a single algorithm, one can use multiple runs with different parameters (for example restarts, see also Section :ref:`sec:stopping`), or probing techniques to identify problem-wise the appropriate parameters online.
+   different parameter settings within a single algorithm, one can use multiple runs with different parameters (for example restarts, see also Section :ref:`sec:budget`), or probing techniques to identify problem-wise the appropriate parameters online.
 The underlying assumption in this experimental setup is that also in practice we do not know in advance whether the algorithm will face :math:`f_1` or :math:`f_2`, a unimodal or a